Koreans in Japan: Loss of Japanese nationality

 In 1948, the northern and southern parts of Korea declared independence individually, making Joseon, or the old undivided Korea, a defunct nation.
-The new government of the Republic of Korea (South Korea) made a request to the Supreme Commander of the Allied Powers, then the occupying power of Japan, to change the nationality registration of Zainichi Koreans to Daehan Minguk (대한민국; Japanese: Daikan Minkoku, 大韓民国), the official name of the new nation.
+The new government of South Korea made a request to the Supreme Commander of the Allied Powers, then the occupying power of Japan, to change the nationality registration of Zainichi Koreans to Daehan Minguk (대한민국; Japanese: Daikan Minkoku, 大韓民国), the official name of the new nation.
 Following this, from 1950 onwards, Zainichi Koreans were allowed to voluntarily re-register their nationality as such.

 The Allied occupation of Japan ended on 28 April 1952 with the San Francisco Peace Treaty, in which Japan formally abandoned its territorial claim to the Korean Peninsula, and as a result, Zainichi Koreans formally lost their Japanese nationality.